 Over the past 15 years, the IPHG faculty has established a vital and highly regarded graduate training program that remains the only one of its kind.
-We offer four unique interdisciplinary graduate degrees: Ph.D. and MPH in Public Health Genetics (PHG), an MS in Genetic Epidemiology, and a concurrent JD/MPH in PHG.
+We offer four unique interdisciplinary graduate degrees: Ph.D. and MPH in Public Health Genetics (PHG),and an MS in Genetic Epidemiology, in PHG.
 Students enrolled in other UW graduate programs can earn a Graduate Certificate in PHG.
 Each of these programs has served as the standard in integrating scientific advancements with a broader interdisciplinary dialogue.

 All IPHG degree programs emphasize an interdisciplinary approach to using genomic advances to improve population health.
 Graduates of the program will have a unique set of skills that qualifies them for a range of career options, including employment in academia, government, industry, and not-for-profit organizations.
 To find out more or apply to our programs please browse our website or contact us for more information email@example.com.